eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Ability to work well with others and a belief that engineering is a team sport.
 	- Knowledge of at least one object-oriented and/or functional programming language.
 	- BS/MS in EE, CE, CS or a related technical discipline, or equivalent experience.
 + skill set:
+	- The SiFive Platform Engineering team is building an ambitious new infrastructure to support accelerated ASIC and FPGA design flows, IP delivery and SoC development - driving the next generation of SiFive's "Silicon at the speed of Software" mission.
+This infrastructure leverages state of the art compiler algorithms (built on open source MLIR and LLVM technologies), novel build system integration, and new Verilog RTL generation techniques.
+	- Our team combines many different perspectives and experiences, and we love working with people who combine a passion for learning and growth with product focus, practical experience, and a desire to build world-changing technologies.
+	- We encourage applicants from traditionally underrepresented groups in computer science to apply!
+	- Evolve, design and build new compiler intermediate representations for hardware design and tool flows.
+	- Implement specific compiler optimization and lowering algorithms for chip design flows.
+	- Implement state of the art mechanisms for hierarchical caching that crosscut compiler and build systems.
+	- Participate in design discussions, planning, code review, documentation, open source processes, and other standard software practices.
+	- Collaborate with hardware architects to develop the approach and design flows.
+	- Manage your individual project priorities, deadlines and deliverables.
+	- We are hiring for several positions with different levels of seniority, but require a minimum of 2 years of compiler engineering experience.
+	- Strong oral and written communication skills, excellent team collaboration.
+	- Experience with C++ programming and git-based development workflows.
+	- Experience with Verilog and other chip design technologies is NOT required.
++ skill set:
+	- As a Software Engineer in the Platform Engineering Technologies team, you will be responsible for building and maintaining cutting-edge tools for System-on-Chip (SoC) design.
+You will apply your programming language expertise to architect domain-specific languages for hardware design.
+You will participate in the open source Chisel and CIRCT communities while ensuring that SiFive engineers have the best tools to build and verify advanced RISC-V CPUs, IPs, and SoCs.
+You will be part of a tight-knit, supportive, challenge-loving team who likes to learn and apply new technologies to change the paradigm of designing custom silicon.
+	- Developing and enhancing embedded Domain Specific Languages (DSLs) in Scala and/or Swift, along with associated build tooling, for use by hardware industry professionals.
+	- Soliciting and responding to user requests and feedback to continuously improve the tooling.
+	- Writing excellent documentation, tutorials and help train experienced hardware designers and verification engineers in new techniques.
+	- Collaborating with colleagues to integrate with MLIR Compiler stack written in C++.
+	- Participating in open source communities such as Chisel and LLVM CIRCT.
+	- 3+ years of relevant industry experience or a PhD with relevant academic experience.
+	- Familiarity with object oriented and functional programming languages.
+Experience in Scala and/or Swift highly desirable.
+	- Ability to communicate and teach others both inside and outside the company.
+	- Exposure to hardware design and verification techniques is a plus but not required.
++ We at SiFive are proud to take a "software first" approach to develop tools and frameworks that achieve cutting edge performance without compromising quality for the SiFive Intelligence processor family.
+The SiFive Intelligence processors deliver AI acceleration for the edge and beyond.
+SiFive intelligence builds on RISC-V Vectors (RVV) allowing SiFive to design Core IPs that deliver performance, are optimized for power and area, but do not sacrifice flexibility or programmability.
+Our software stack is co-designed with the hardware, developed with scalability and quality in mind, and driven by well known leaders in the compiler, ML and system infrastructure space.
+Join us to develop a revolutionary software from the ground up.
++ skill set:
 	- BLAH.
 + skill set: